-How can I become more emotionally resilient?
+How can I be more resilient?

 Make some lifestyle changes

 There are some general changes that you can make to your lifestyle that could help you feel more able to cope with pressure and stressful situations.
-You can:

-- Find balance in your life.Y ou may find that one part of your life, such as your job or taking care of young children, is taking up almost all of your time and energy.
+- Find balance in your life.
+You may find that one part of your life, such as your job or taking care of young children, is taking up almost all of your time and energy.
 Try making a decision to focus some of your energy on other parts of your life, like family, friends or hobbies.
-It is not easy, but this can help spread the weight of pressures in your life, and make everything feel lighter
+It’s not easy, but this can help spread the weight of pressures in your life, and make everything feel lighter.

 “When I’m stressed, I take myself away from everyone, into another room or somewhere quiet – even just for five minutes – and sing to myself.
-Not full on belting out a tune, but just quietly or even humming to myself really calms me down.”
+Not full on belting out a tune, but just quietly or even humming to myself, really calms me down.”

 Look after your physical health